Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Methodology

 \subsection{Overall Evolution Framework}

 Traditional algorithm design often depends heavily on personal experience and repeated trial-and-error, which makes development slow and costly.
-To address this, this study builds an automated evolution framework driven by a Large Language Model (LLM).
-The goal is to automatically generate and iteratively improve the components of an Adaptive Large Neighborhood Search (ALNS) algorithm.
+To address this, this study builds an automated evolution framework driven by an LLM.
+The goal is to automatically generate and iteratively improve the components of an ALNS algorithm.

 The framework follows a structured “generate–evaluate–feedback” loop.
 It leverages the LLM’s strength in understanding code and reasoning about logic, and lets the LLM act like an “intelligent mutation operator” that rewrites and improves algorithm components.